2,128 pages and posts in this website

 George Moore Interactive is work-in-progress.
-It achieves incremental milestones in each of its seven pillars and framework.
+It pursues incremental milestones in each of its seven pillars and framework.

 I update this page from time to time to note recent progress.